 django-admin startproject mysite in Chapter 1, Django created and configured the default admin site for you.
 All that you need to do is create an admin user (superuser) and then you can log into the admin site.

-To create an admin user, run the following command:
+To create an admin user, run the following command from within your project virtual environment:

 Enter your desired username and press enter.